lagooned/blog/posts/emacs-scala-env.md

   - a client library for emacs which interacts with servers which implement the language server protocol.

 - **[use-package](https://github.com/jwiegley/use-package)**
-  - a set of elisp functions and macros which makes it easy to lazy-load elisp packages with particular configurations. while it is completely optional, loading elisp packages all at once can be quite time complex and cause very slow startup time. use of this is very much advised as it will future proof your configurations.
+  - a set of elisp functions and macros which makes it easy to lazy-load elisp packages with particular configurations. while it is completely optional, loading elisp packages all at once can be quite time complex and cause very slow start-up time. use of this is very much advised as it will future proof your configurations.

 # scope